guilleavi/home-dashboard/apps/freezer-stock/README.md

 This project use NextJS with Context as State Management.
 For the details pages, that needs to fetch information at the init, it's using SSR.

-For styling, it's using SCSS Modules.
+For styling, it's using CSS Modules.